 The proposed solution requires the existence of a mechanism that evaluates the scientific work of a scholar.
-In this section we describe some of the most important metrics that have been presented for this purpose.
+In this Subsection we describe some of the most important metrics that have been presented for this purpose.
 In addition, we introduce a set of extensions which can be attached to these metrics to facilitate topic-sensitive evaluation.

-Although several scientists argue about the usefulness or the correctness of judging an author's work by using scalar values (Katerattanakul et al. 2003; Bornmann and Daniel

-2005), it is the only methodology that has been proposed so far and moreover, it is widely used by other researchers.
+Although several scientists argue about the usefulness or the correctness of judging an author's work by using scalar values [12], [4]), it is the only methodology that has been proposed so far and moreover, it is widely used by other researchers.